Capstone-Projects-2019-Fall/TAG/README.md

 	- Click an annotation to scroll to its position in the document
 10. When finished annotating, you can download the condensed results as a JSON by hovering over 'Download' in the bottom left of the screen
 	- Options include a .zip of all the open documents or just a singular .json of the current document
+11. Training
+	- To create your own offline spaCy models and train them on data sets, see our related open-source project, [TAG-Local](https://github.com/cis-cs-capstone-course/TAG-Local)